Skip to content

 The study is based on real industry data, with 25,000 data points gathered and analysed from 30 companies using a rigorous methodology.
 The data was collected and analytical support provided by McKinsey & Company, and it represents the entire hydrogen value chain across four key geographies (US, Europe, Japan/Korea, and China).
 Data was also reviewed by an independent advisory group comprised of recognised hydrogen and energy transition experts.

-Download a one-pager summarising the study’s key findings here.
+Download a one-pager summarizing the study's key findings

 en_CAEnglish